mark-summerfield/murmur/README.md

 _Note that the examples that match `*x.urm` (except for `max.urm`) use one or more of the extensions listed above._

+### Sorting

+Using the indirect addressing extension alone is sufficient to implement sort algorithms with a reasonable number of instructions.
+And using the other extensions can make the resulting implementations even more compact.

+See the `eg/*sort*.urm` examples.

 ## Gvim